 Going gluten-free seems like a huge mountain to climb, but I assure you, it will get easier with time.
 I recognize that celiac disease happened for me, not to me.

-My diagnosis was like a GPS rerouting.
-I was off course, and now I’m on the right path towards a long, healthy life.
-And all of it began by changing the food on my plate.
-It’s like I’m Dorothy from the Wizard of Oz.
-I had the power to help myself all along!
+My diagnosis was like a GPS system.
+I was off course when it came to my diet, and it rerouted me on the right path towards a long, healthy life by helping me change the food on my plate.

 Additional Reading